How much does a car really cost in Singapore?

 4. COE and PARF Rebate

-Believe it or not, you do actually get money back from the Government once you’ve decided to scrap your car.
+Believe it or not, you do actually get some money back when you scrap your car at the end of the 10-year COE tenure.
 This is in the form of COE and PARF rebates, and it’s essentially a carrot to entice you to let go of your car.

-Should you scrap your car before you’ve used up your 10 years of COE ‘life’, you will be ‘refunded’ the remainder of the COE that you’ve paid, using the following formula:
+Should you scrap your car before you’ve used up your 10 years of COE ‘life’, the COE rebate will be ‘refunded’ based on the remainder of the COE that you’ve paid, using the following formula:

 (COE premium paid x Number of months remaining) / 120 months